 Updated: Oct 20

-There is a seeming pervasive idea that when it comes to Robusta vs Arabica, Arabica is better than Robusta.
+There is a seemingly pervasive idea that when it comes to Robusta vs Arabica, Arabica is better than Robusta.

-It’s kind of an assumption that Arabica is the end all be all of the coffee plants.
+It’s an assumption that Arabica is the end of all coffee plants.

 If you go back to the second “wave of coffee,” the last half of the 20th century.
-A lot of direct marketing by big coffee companies emphasized 100% Arabica.
+A lot of direct marketing by big coffee companies emphasizes 100% Arabica.